 Three measurements commonly used in empirical research, all self-report scales with good psychometric properties, are:

-- The Three-Dimensional Wisdom Scale, which covers three proposed components of wisdom: cognitive, reflective, and affective/compassionate.
+- The Three-Dimensional Wisdom Scale, which covers three proposed components: cognitive, reflective, and affective/compassionate.

-- The Self-Assessed Wisdom Scale, which reflects five proposed dimensions of wisdom: humor, emotional regulation, reminiscence/reflectiveness, openness to experience, and critical life experiences
+- The Self-Assessed Wisdom Scale, which reflects five proposed dimensions: humour, emotional regulation, reminiscence/reflectiveness, openness to experience, and critical life experiences

-- The San Diego Wisdom Scale, which reflects six commonly identified components of wisdom: prosocial behaviors, social decision-making, self-reflection, emotional regulation, decisiveness, and acceptance of uncertainty.
+- The San Diego Wisdom Scale, which reflects six commonly identified components: prosocial behaviours, social decision-making, self-reflection, emotional regulation, decisiveness, and acceptance of uncertainty.

 Does wisdom influence health?